 Grocery retailers can now have their old returnable transit packaging (RTP) recycled into new high-quality food grade containers, thanks to Schoeller Allibert’s European Food Safety Authority (EFSA) accredited recycling process.

-Schoeller Allibert is one of the first RTP manufacturers to gain EFSA-approval, which covers the recycling and remolding processes at its facilities in Murcia, Spain; Monheim, Germany; and Hardenberg, Netherlands.
-The accredited process, which covers the recycling of food-grade high density polyethylene (HDPE) and polypropylene (PP) crates into new containers for food contact, has been developed in order to help retailers meet increasingly stringent sustainability targets.
+Schoeller Allibert is one of the first RTP manufacturers to gain EFSA-approval, which covers the recycling and remoulding processes at its facilities in Murcia, Spain; Monheim, Germany; and Hardenberg, Netherlands.
+The accredited process, which covers the recycling of food-grade high density polyethylene (HDPE) and polypropylene (PP) crates into new containers for food contact, has been developed in order to help retailers meet increasing stringent sustainability targets.

-“Once returned to Schoeller Allibert, they are first inspected, then ground down into flakes which are washed and dried before being transferred to the injection molding area.
+“Once returned to Schoeller Allibert they are first inspected then ground down into flakes which are washed and dried before being transferred to the injection moulding area.
 They then begin a second life as new food-contact approved crates and containers, meaning that retailers can replace their inefficient legacy fleet with brand new RTP containers with no pollution and no waste, creating a sustainable packaging cycle all within a matter of weeks.
-The carbon footprint of RTP is already much lower than disposable packaging, and recycling RTP reduces this even further.
+The carbon footprint of RTP is already much lower than disposable packaging and recycling RTP reduces this even further.
 In addition to their environmental benefits, recycled containers also cut the capital cost to the retailer.”

 Ludo Gielen adds: “With our recycling facilities now accredited, we are able to offer products which enable grocery retailers to meet both sustainability targets and strict food safety and hygiene standards.
-The products molded from recycled materials are fully compliant with Article 4 of the EU Regulation 282/2008, providing our customers with a guarantee of safety and suitability for food contact.”
+The products moulded from recycled material are fully compliant with Article 4 of the EU Regulation 282/2008, providing our customers with a guarantee of safety and suitability for food contact.”